Canadian Pacific 2317: Accidents and incidents

+It is unknown what the exact date was, but in the 1930s, 2317 suffered a boiler explosion in Western Canada.
+This resulted in many problems for the engine, the most notable one being an off center boiler.

 On February 4, 1982, the Steamtown shop and storage building collapsed under the weight of three feet of heavy, wet snow caused some damage to some locomotives, including No. 2317.
 However, the damage was not serious enough to remove it from excursion service.

 On July 10, 1995, No. 2317 was returning a nine-car excursion carrying 572 passengers from Moscow to Scranton at 20 miles per hour, when it struck and killed two young boys (Paul Paskert, aged 12 and Anthony Paskert, aged 16), who were trying to pry one of their jammed ATVs from the tracks.
 The engineers were not able to see the boys on the tracks, and did not apply emergency brakes to avoid causing passengers to be thrown from their seats and injured.
 This was the 26th excursion run since the grand opening of the new park less than a month prior, and this was the first fatality Steamtown experienced since July 4, 1985, when an intoxicated woman was struck by a private venture train.

 On October 27, 2003, No. 2317 was pulling a train through the Poconos at about 10 miles an hour, when the tender and three of the nine passenger cars jumped the tracks.
 Fortunately, no one was injured, because the train was traveling at such a slow speed.
 The accident occurred one mile outside Delaware Water Gap in an area known as Point of Gap.